Question. 2020 Labels and Titles. (No right or wrong here, just ideas) How I currently think of this umbrella title is at the end of this short post.

 This is different from the teenage stages often experienced, where some dogs go through various stages, some showing spooky cautiousness or teenage “bring it on” challenging behaviour, that’s no different from two legged teens, the age of stressed parents, where dogs are given up to shelters and two legged parents wonder where they went wrong.

 One of my many questions has been, with all the chemical flooding that is happening in these dogs, how are these hormones that are pumping round in the system affecting their health?
 What effect are they having on internal organs?
 Will the muscles and joints be more vulnerable to damage later?

 In this modern world of canine research and behaviour does any info exits on this specific subject, the muscle and mental, build and breakdown, when confidence seems to be lost.
-Those behavioural changes that have come along with their more untriggered selves, and what implications does this have on their health and mental state in the future.
+Those behavioural changes that have come along with their less triggered selves, and what implications does this have on their health and mental state in the future.
 Not the reactivity, that’s a different subject, they are who they are probably for many different reasons.

 There has been so much interest in the last 12,15 years in various canine massage courses, and the last 6 or more years fitness has really taken off, a lot of that I feel is unfortunately for commercial gain, with designer equipment.

 Muscle Tension Experienced dog guardians often notice that their dogs suffer muscle stiffness after a reactive episode.

 Watching some dogs in competition that are tense, there is a defined back arch that can be clearly seen, not all stressed/tense dogs hold themselves this way, but this is quite a noticeable outline when you see it.

 I think some things we notice and think about but never get to discuss with others, or maybe we do but it just gets dismissed.
 Noticing similarity in muscle build in reactive dogs (observation over many years) I have just decided this must go on to my DDL.
 “Dig deeper list”

 Fascia I’ve had sound advise that fascia is now thought as, or, more important than muscle.
 Fascia is a network of connective tissue that surrounds body organs, muscles, groups of muscles, nerves, etc. a dense maze of collagen fibres, these fibres provide structure and support for internal body parts.

 Chronic stress causes the fibres to thicken in an attempt to protect the underlying muscle.
 Poor posture lack of flexibility and repetitive movements, such as reactive, trigger happy dogs practise, pull the fascia into ingrained patterns.